 On the magic of watching a mother mature onscreen

-With a just a few alterations, Richard Linklater’s Boyhood could just as easily have been called Motherhood.
+With just a few alterations, Richard Linklater’s Boyhood could just as easily have been called Motherhood.
 The film follows a fictional boy, Mason, as he grows from 6 to 18, but the audience also watches his family grow around him.
-It’s an astounding to see actors age 12 years over the course of three hours without the help of makeup or prosthetics.
+It’s astounding to see actors age 12 years over the course of three hours without the help of makeup or prosthetics.
 But while much of the focus has been on the transformation of the boy in the film, what truly stood out for me was the transformation of the mother, Olivia, played by Patricia Arquette.

 I first found myself first identifying with Mason and his sister—I, too, stood in line for the Harry Potter books as a child.
 But as the kids grew older and moodier, I turned my attention to Olivia.
 I went through (and perhaps am still going through) my disgruntled teenage years where communication with your parents seems impossible.
 I know what it felt like to be the kid who doesn’t call home enough from college.
 But I didn’t know what it felt like to be the parent who continues to love and support an unappreciative child.

-The brunt of parenting burden in the movie falls on Olivia, who raises the children as their father Mason Sr. (Ethan Hawke) flits in and out of the picture, pursuing his dream to become a musician.
+The brunt of the parenting burden in the movie falls on Olivia, who raises the children as their father Mason Sr. (Ethan Hawke) flits in and out of the picture, pursuing his dream of becoming a musician.
 I studied Arquette as her attitude, her prospects and her body changed.
 Arquette is currently 46, which means she was probably 33 when she started filming Boyhood.
 That’s peak actress age, according to Hollywood: from then on as looks fade, the number of opportunities shrink.
 So it’s rare and fascinating to see a real actress allow herself to age onscreen.

 In many scenes, Arquette goes with little to no makeup (she is a divorced mom trying to balance work, school and raising children, after all).
 Her hair styles and clothing change as time passes and she settles into being a not-so-cool mom.
 Her body weight fluctuates as the real-life Arquette becomes pregnant, gives birth and changes in size over the course of the 12 years.
 These weight gains and losses parallel moments in the film as she goes through marital problems, financial problems and divorce.